Managed by Shariffc

 It is the intention here to translate what has been the criterion of Malacca being nominated as a World Heritage Site into photographic images.

-architecture, building, city, culture, world, historical, cityscape, temple, heritage, site, british, history, cultural, dutch, mosque, malaysia, empire, town, portuguese, colony [show more]
+architecture, building, city, culture, town, world, church, historical, cityscape, temple, heritage, site, british, cultural, dutch, mosque, malaysia, empire, history, portuguese [show more]